cloud-benchmarks/cloud-benchmarks.github.io/_posts/2015-07-17-cassandra-write-performance-on-gce-and-aws.md

 ## Summary

-With Google's average hourly cost of $0.304 and Amazon's cost of $0.532, Google clearly outperforms it's AWS counterpart at both ops/sec and from a cost/resource standpoint".
+With Google's average hourly cost of $0.304 and Amazon's cost of $0.532, Google clearly outperforms it's AWS counterpart at both ops/sec and from a cost/resource standpoint.

 We've [submitted](http://cloud-benchmarks.org/services/cassandra) the data we produced during these benchmark runs and invite anyone to [reproduce these results](LINK TO INSTRUCTIONS) either on AWS, GCE, Azure, Joyent, HP Cloud, Digital Ocean, or most any other public/private cloud!